foolean/ansible-role-chrony/README.md

 # ansible-role-chrony

     Ansible role to manage chrony

+    Note: This role will mask systemd-timesyncd and remove ntp

 ## Requirements